 The Board is a Key Part of the Solution to Inadequate Cybersecurity

-Canadian businesses are not doing well on the cybersecurity front compared to their global counterparts, a fact evidenced by the size and nature of the breaches that occurred in 2019.
+Canadian businesses are not doing well on the cybersecurity front than their global counterparts, a fact evidenced by the size and nature of the breaches that occurred in 2019.
 According to the Ernst & Young survey, 83% of Canadian companies are spending less than 5% of revenue on cybersecurity, as opposed to 64% of companies worldwide.

 One of a board’s primary functions as a governance body is risk management, and this is a significant risk that is currently not being managed in Canadian boardrooms.
 The report based on the survey examines how board involvement can improve an organization’s cybersecurity posture.

-The three key areas the report names as potential areas for improvement are board involvement, increased cybersecurity spending, and an integrated approach to cybersecurity across all departments.
+The three key areas the report names as potential areas for improvement are board involvement, increased cybersecurity spending, and an integrated cybersecurity approach across all departments.
 Board involvement in an organization’s cybersecurity strategy is the key that unlocks the other two areas of funding and interdepartmental adoption of cybersecurity as a central consideration.

 Get Cybersecurity on Board Agendas and Subcommittee Briefings